-5. REFUNDABLE ADVANCE - PAYCHECK PROTECTION PROGRAM
+6. PAYCHECK PROTECTION PROGRAM

-On May 1, 2020 and March 17, 2021, the Organization received loans from a qualified lender under the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES") Act, for aggregate principal amounts of \$474,400 and \$431,898 ("PPP loan"), respectively.
+On May 1, 2020, the Organization received a loan from a qualified lender under the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES") Act, for an aggregate principal amount of \$474,400 ("PPP loan").
+The PPP loan bears interest at a fixed rate of 1% per annum, with the first six months of interest deferred, has a term of two years and is unsecured and guaranteed by the SBA.
 Under the terms of the CARES Act, PPP loan recipients can apply for and be granted forgiveness for all or a portion of the loan proceeds.
-Such forgiveness is determined based on the use of the loan proceeds for payroll costs, rent and utility expenses and the maintenance of workforce and compensation levels with certain limitations.
+Such forgiveness will be determined based on the use of the loan proceeds for payroll costs, rent and utility expenses and the maintenance of workforce and compensation levels with certain limitations.